Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ### Utilization factor and aspect ratio
   ![photo_2024-03-19_21-32-08](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/2362f638-49d5-4dce-8d95-6bbee1d2eac5)

-  The below diagram is just a basic netlist that consists of two flip-flops ( launch flop and capture flop) and some combinational logic in between them.
+  The diagram shown below is just a basic netlist that consists of two flip-flops ( launch flop and capture flop) and some combinational logic in between them.
 The dimensions of the chip will mostly depend on the dimensions of the logic gates/ standard cells, not the wires.
 Wires will play an important role in further stages.

   ![Screenshot 2024-03-20 000318](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/2facc477-3d64-4201-b3c9-41ae5996f3a8)